ibm-cloud-docs/cis/edge-functions-use-cases.md

 This feature is available only to enterprise customers.
 {: note}

-A request's cache key is what determines if two requests are "the same" for caching purposes.
+A request's cache key is what determines whether two requests are "the same" for caching purposes.
 If a request has the same cache key as some previous request, then we can serve the same cached response for both.

 ```sh
 // Set cache key for this request to "some-string".